Yakima-Teng/djax/README_EN.md

 - `npm run buildAndDeploy`: A convenient command.

   - When you want to run `npm run build`, and run `npm run deploy` after completion of the former command, you can just run `npm run buildAndDeploy` instead.
 It's just a sugar command.

+- `gulp imagemin`: Minify images.

-- For more, please refer to package.json.
+- For more, please refer to package.json and gulpfile.js.

 ## License